AIgen-Solutions-s-r-l/resonance/memory-bank/activeContext.md

 - Consider upgrading the in-memory cache to a distributed solution (e.g., Redis) for multi-instance deployments
 - Implement an invalidation mechanism for cache entries when job data changes
 - Add metrics for cache hit/miss rates to monitor effectiveness
-- Create unit tests for the caching functionality
 - Consider making cache TTL configurable via environment variables
 - Evaluate dynamic TTL based on access frequency for popular queries